JustinGOSSES/predictatops/README.md

 <a href="https://github.com/JustinGOSSES/predictatops/blob/master/LICENSE">![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)</a>

-<b>Status</b>: Runs and ready for others to try, but not yet stable.
+<b>Status</b>: Runs and ready for others to try.
+This code project is most useful as a working proof-of-concept.
+It is not optimized to be used in a plug-n-play without thinking style of use.
 Updated to v0.0.4-alpha October 26th, 2019.
-<i>NOTE: Running in a standard google colab notebook will fail during model training due to excessive memory requirement.</i>
+<i>NOTE: Running in a standard google colab notebook may fail during model training due to excessive memory requirement.</i>

 #### Current best RMSE on Top McMurray surface is 6.6 meters.